PAK Secures $285M Guarantee for Panda Bond, Big Win for Economy

 -

-Strengthened ties with China → Aligns with the China-Pakistan Economic Corridor (CPEC) and strategic cooperation.
+Strengthened Ties with China: Aligns with the China-Pakistan Economic Corridor (CPEC) and enhances strategic cooperation.

 -

-Boost in investor confidence → Shows that international partners trust Pakistan’s repayment ability.
+Boost in Investor Confidence: The guarantee shows that international partners trust Pakistan’s repayment ability.

 -